 This is approximately where Three Fox Court used to stand after the name of an inn that was here from at least the mid-18thCentury.
-This street was formed in the late 19thCentury, there have been various suggestions as to the name since there was no Fox and Knot pub, but there was a Fox and Anchor nearby in Charterhouse Street or, more fancifully, that it took its name from two taverns The Fox and The Knot.
+This street was formed in the late 19thCentury and there have been various suggestions as to the name since there was no Fox and Knot pub, though there was a Fox and Anchor nearby in Charterhouse Street.
+The more fanciful suggestion is that it took its name from two taverns The Fox and The Knot.
 Sheila Fairfield in The Streets of London writes: “The knot appears in heraldry; the arms of the Silkthrowers’ Company (1630) had three knots of silk, and the arms of the Long-Bow String Makers’ Company had a knot of bowstrings.
 Alternatively there may be a link with the sign of the nearby Fox and Anchor: a fox entwined in a knot of anchor cable.”
 Alternative yet, it may have been the inn sign showing three foxes with their tails tied up in a knot.